FelipeSantana01/dry-depths/README.md

 1. Create a Heroku server: `heroku create`
 2. Create a database for your server: `heroku addons:create heroku-postgresql:hobby-dev`
 3. Push the code to Heroku: `git push heroku master`
-4. I had a change of heart and preconfigured the necessary files for this to work.
+4. I preconfigured the necessary files for this to work.
-5. Verify all is working and submit your links to me.
+5. Verify all is working and submit your links (github and heroku) to me.